microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

       given window.
 So the first `new-tab` in the file will create the window, and all subsequent `new-tab` commands will create tabs in that same window.
-* In the past we've had requests for having the terminal start with multiple tabs/panes by default.
+* In the past we've had requests (like [#756]) for having the terminal start with multiple tabs/panes by default.
 This might be a path to enabling that scenario.
 One could imagine the `profiles.json` file including a `defaultConfiguration` property, with a path to a .conf file filled with commands.
 We'd parse that file on window creation just the same as if it was parsed on the commandline.
 If the user provides a file on the commandline, we'll just ignore that value from `profiles.json`.
 * When working on "New Window", we'll want the user to be able to open a new window with not only the default profile, but also a specific profile.
 This will help us enable that scenario.
+* We might want to look into `Regsiter‑ArgumentCompleter` in powershell to enable letting the user auto-complete our args in powershell.
+* If we're careful, we could maybe create short form aliases for all the commands, so the user wouldn't need to type them all out every time. `new-tab` could become `nt`, `split-pane` becomes `sp`, etc. A commandline could look like `wt ; sp less some-log.txt ; fp -t 0` then.

 ## Resources

-Feature Request: wt.exe supports command line arguments (profile, command, directory, etc.) [#607]

-Add "open Windows terminal here" into right-click context menu [#1060]
+Feature Request: wt.exe supports command line arguments (profile, command, directory, etc.) [#607] Add "open Windows terminal here" into right-click context menu [#1060]

 Feature Request: Task Bar jumplist should show items from profile [#576]